eth-educators/eth-docker-docs/website/docs/Support/AddValidator.md

 ---
 id: AddValidator
-title:  Add or recover validators
+title:  Add or recover validators.
 sidebar_label: Add Validators
 ---

-# Add or recover validators

 You can use eth2.0-deposit-cli to either recover validator signing keys or add additional ones, if you wish to deposit more validators against the same mnemonic.